google/googletest/README.md

 projects.
 These were so closely related that it makes sense to maintain and release them together.

-Please subscribe to the mailing list at googletestframework@googlegroups.com for questions, discussions, and development.

 ### Getting started:

 The information for **Google Test** is available in the